MarkusLoew/Li6400helper/Readme.md

 ## Li6400Import

 Imports a csv or tsv text file from a Licor 6400.
 As I was not happy that the date is not included by default in each sample, this function uses the date from the header and updates the HHMMSS vector to create a full date and time information.
 Makes it easier to keep track of regular, or diurnal measurements.
 Remarks and data are separated and provided individually.
 The function returns a list with two data frames.
-The first data frame holds the data without remarks, the second data frame provides the remarks only.
+The first data frame holds the data without remarks, the second data frame provides the remarks and an index of the row number that each remark was in.

 ## Li6400Recalc